gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/conversation_layer/2026-04-12_Investor_Conversation_Note.md

 - a front-package architecture
 - a clearer packaging path as a licensable protocol

-What is still ahead:
+Near-term priorities are clear:

-- broader application transfer
+- validate early application fit
-- comparative operational benchmarking
+- run focused baseline comparisons
-- further boundary testing
+- complete targeted boundary testing
-- compliance and licensing formalization
+- finalize protection and licensing structure

 So this is an **emerging infrastructure candidate**, not yet a mass-market product.